zoeldevapps/cardano-assets-server/README.md

 Offchain metadata are fetched from directly from github and is periodically checked for any addition entries.
 Github has very strict rate limiting on their API.
-It's recommended to first use the `scripts/loadOffchain.ts` script to fill the DB with assets by cloning the repository.
+It's recommended to first use the `scripts/loadOffchain.ts` script to fill the DB with assets by cloning the offchain repository.

 ## Existing solutions